LEANNA MAE .ORG

 • build a stronger community of educated women who will in turn grow change in their communities and the generations to come

-Improving outcomes is what it’s all about.
+Improving outcomes and birth experiences is what it’s all about.

 I want to reach individuals, families, communities, and ultimately reach women around the world with education and support.